graysonlee123/Vue-Subscription-Tracker/README.md

 [] Integrate Tags
 [] Landing page
 [] Look into making webapp only on /app, serve Home, About, Contact page on Node?
-[x] Have upcoming payments on subscription forms for view only [x] Mobile Responsiveness
+[x] Make a subscription "display" with an edit button to send to the subscription form [x] Have upcoming payments on subscription forms for view only [x] Mobile Responsiveness
 - Right menu needs a back button on mobile